Whole Genome Sequencing for Forensic Laboratories Workshop

 August Woerner

-Assistant Professor, Microbiology, Immunology and Genetics, University of North Texas Health Science Center
+Associate Professor, Center for Human Identification (CHI), University of North Texas Health Science Center

 August Woerner is an Assistant Professor in the department of Microbiology, Immunology and Genetics at the University of North Texas Health Science Center.
 Much of August’s current research focuses on whole genome sequencing, particular, its application to forensic genetic genealogy.